This page deals with transformations on the position of cells.

 To determine the probable order of group G is a delicate but relatively easy task.
 But, to demonstrate that the group G has the supposed order is a very hard task, and to identify the group among all the groups of the given order is a very difficult task too.

-For that, you can try different "abstract definitions" of groups, and then choose generators among the internal transformations.
+"abstract definitions" of groups, and then choose generators among the internal transformations.

 I used this method to demonstrate that the group of order 32 for the magic squares of order 4 is G 32 n° 7 of BURNS.